fmops/decisionbox/README.md

 Dependencies are managed with `flake.nix` and `nix-direnv`.

+Set environment variables in `.envrc`.
+See `.envrc.example` for what variables to set.

 To start your Phoenix server:

   * Run `mix setup` to install and setup dependencies